Last Updated: May 2026

-Instead of moving through us, feelings get held in muscles, breath, posture, and nervous system patterns.
-Not because something is wrong, but because holding was once the safest option available.
+Instead of moving through us, feelings can get held in muscles, breath, posture, and nervous system patterns.
+Not because something is currently wrong, but because holding was once the safest option available.

 - Chronic tension or fatigue